Shopify Theme Constraints with Liquid

 Shopify Liquid theme work is strongest when it accepts the platform boundary.

 Use Liquid for reliable server‑rendered store data.
 Use JavaScript where interaction genuinely needs the browser.
-Design configurable theme areas with editor behaviour in mind.
-Check app output and checkout limits before promising front‑end control the theme does not actually have.
+Design configurable sections with editor behaviour in mind.
+Check app output, checkout limits, analytics and SEO fields before promising control the theme does not have.

 Postscript